AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 The approach is to first define the record type, as usual, using any component order you like |mdash| you're about to specify the physical layout explicitly, in the next step.
-That said, defining the components in the same order as in the physical layout is convenient because you can copy-and-paste the components in that second step, as a start.

 Let's reuse that record type from the earlier discussion: